zilliztech/phantoscope-bootcamp/EN_tutorials/create_application.md

 > `endpoint`: Binds the Operator's service port.
 The Operator ssd-detector started above provides service port 50010, so when registering the Operator for ssd-detector, fill in here with 50010.
 Operator xception-encoder provides the service port 50011, so when registering the Operator for xception-encoder, fill in here with 50011.
 >
 > The endpoint here is used by the Phantoscope to communicate with the Operator, so you can't fill in 127.0.0.1, you should fill in the intranet address starting with 192 or 10.
-Make sure the phantoscope is accessible.
+Make sure the Phantoscope is accessible.
 >
-> `name`: Customize Operator name.
-In this case, Operator ssd-detector is registered as ssd-detector.
+> `name`: Customize the Operator name.
+In this case, the Operator ssd-detector is registered as ssd-detector.
 Operator xception-encoder is registered to the Phantoscope under the name xception.
 Note that this name cannot be duplicated with the names of other Operators already in existence.